opendocsg/slw-judgments-backfill/2005_SGCA_8/report.md

 4       The respondents’ solicitors then served on the appellant a notice of “termination”.
 The appellant rejected this unilateral termination of occupancy rights and refused to vacate the premises.
 Further, he denied the respondents any access when they sought to inspect the property.

 5       The respondents then proceeded with a claim against the appellant in the District Court for payment of double rent pursuant to s 28(4) of the Civil Law Act (Cap 43, 1999 Rev Ed) for wrongfully holding over the property from 1 May 2001 to 10 April 2003.
 Subsequently, the respondents’ claim for double rent increased with the passage of time.
-After the respondents’ application for summary judgment failed, the proceedings were transferred by consent to the High Court as Suit No 929 of 2003: see _Khng Thian Huat v Riduan bin Yusof_ [2005] 1 SLR 130.
+After the respondents’ application for summary judgment failed, the proceedings were transferred by consent to the High Court as Suit No 929 of 2003: see _Khng Thian Huat v Riduan bin Yusof_ <span class="citation">[2005] 1 SLR 130</span>.

 **The trial in the High Court**